ishmandoo/ishmandoo.github.io/_posts/2022-01-03-rocking-chair.md

 My dad turned 70 this year, so Matt and I decided to make him an old man rocking chair.
 This project was an adventure.
 We wasted a lot of perfectly good cherry by repeatedly messing up and/or changing our design.
-I'm proud of how it came out:
+Still, I'm proud of how it came out:

 ![Photo front](/assets/img/2022/01/rocking_chair/final.jpg){: .center width="70%"}